Luca-Umekubo/Product-Design/README.md

 - trampoline: the arena turns bouncy
 - watch your step: parts of the floor get outlined in red before temporarily disappearing shortly after, making it possible for players to fall through.

+## other gamemodes??

+- battle royale: everyone for themselves, larger arena, some obstacles
+- boss battles: everyone is on the same team fighting an AI dodgeball monster
+- capture the flag: to win, a team must bring a flag on the opposing side back towards their own side for a certain amount of time without getting out

 ## Concept images:

 ### Arena: